radoslavian/tkinter-html-editor/Readme.txt

 Disclaimer:
 Don't use the program with any production code (it isn't suitable for that, anyway) or with any files that you are afraid of corrupting.
-After saying that, I bear no responsibility for any dataloss that may result from using it.
+After saying that, I bear no responsibility for any data loss that may result from using the software.